 The takedown we’re going to focus on today is one of the most utilized moves in all grappling martial arts – the single leg.
 It is part of the basic BJJ and wrestling curriculum and works at all belt levels.
 As such, plenty of defenses and counters already exist, but none are as effective as leg locks.

 To begin with, a legal one for all you IBJJF die-hards out there.
-Of course, you’ll need to be a brown or black belt for this, but we did mention counter attacks are advanced, right?
-As your opponent shoot for a single leg, make yourself look busy but do not truly defend their attempt.
+Of course, you’ll need to be a brown or black belt for this, but we did mention counterattacks are advanced, right?
+As your opponent shoots for a single leg, make yourself look busy but do not truly defend their attempt.
 Allow them to get your leg in between their legs.
 Do not, however, let them keep their head on the inside.
 That’s the only thing you need to worry about for now.

 Once their head is on the outside, you can focus on your counter.
 The higher up your leg they are, the better for you.
 Use the leg that’s between your opponent’s legs and hook the near side leg.
 AS you do that, catch your shin with your hand, similar to a triangle setup.
 All you need to do now is actually fall back on your back and triangle your legs.
 You’ll end up right in the Truck position with a calf slicer ready to go.